 Back in Colorado, I eagerly went to work on my increased understanding of limbic system dysfunction and creating neuroplastic change.
 I had a lot of free time to devote to my practice, as my boyfriend always kept himself occupied with his own interests (one of many sources of contention between us).
 When we had arguments (almost daily), I would retreat into the bedroom for additional rounds of practice.
 At the seminar, it was explained that there may be a need for some to sever ties with those who are inhibiting one’s recovery, planting a seed in my mind.
 In early March, after a second assault, I finally made the decision to end this 6 ½ year relationship, something I had been reluctant to do sooner since I had “invested” so much time into it, still hoping he’d be interested in learning to rewire his own limbic system loops.
 While moving back home also meant leaving the job I enjoyed so much, I was once again in a loving, supportive environment.

 Now I had even more opportunities to focus on implementing my DNRS protocol.
-I also received individual one-on-one sessions with a certified DNRS Coach, continued DNRS practice a couple times a week via skype with my friend I met at the seminar, and found support and celebrated others’ successes through the DNRS community forum.
+I also received individual one-on-one sessions with a certified DNRS Coach, continued DNRS practice a couple times a week via skype with a friend I met at the seminar, and found support and celebrated others’ successes through the DNRS community forum.
 In my 4 months off from working, I enjoyed hobbies once again and began new ones: painting, macrophotography, hiking and dog training.
 Best of all, in late May, I met a very special, kind and thoughtful man.
-After 2 years of dating, he is now my husband.
-In early March we are expecting a baby girl who we are very excited to meet!
-I have felt well and healthy throughout my pregnancy, and I am overjoyed that my dreams for a normal, happy life have come true!
+After 2 years of dating, he is now my husband, and we welcomed a little girl in 2018.
+I felt well and healthy throughout my pregnancy, and I am overjoyed that my dreams for a normal, happy life have come true!

 Flower image: Capturing very happy memories and practicing my macro photography skills on our honeymoon in Punta Cana, Dominican Republic.